Dr Susan Carter

 Furthermore, Susan has a keen interest in understanding how providing nurturing, inclusive and supportive learning and teaching environments can improve educational outcomes and student and teacher well-being.

-Susan is currently employed by the University of Southern Queensland (USQ) as a Senior Lecturer in Education where she is also a member of an International Leadership Research Team and an experienced presenter at International and National conferences.
+Prior to joining the College, Susan was employed by the University of Southern Queensland (USQ) as a Senior Lecturer in Education where she was also a member of an International Leadership Research Team and an experienced presenter at International and National conferences.

 Susan is highly relational with a heart to further build an engaging and lively culture of excellence and belonging.
 Hence, she is committed to maintaining open communication, encouraging collaboration and ensuring every student feels valued and supported.